Los Angeles Angels minor league players: Raudi Rodriguez

 Eric Raudi Rodriguez (born July 7, 2003) is a Dominican professional baseball outfielder in the Los Angeles Angels organization.

 Rodriguez was born in the Dominican Republic, and moved to the United states and attended Georgia Premier Academy in Statesboro, Georgia.
 The Los Angeles Angels drafted Rodriguez in the 19th round of the 2023 Major League Baseball draft, the 564th overall selection.

-Rodriguez made his professional debut in 2023 with the Rookie-Level Arizona Complex League Angels, and spent 2024 with the ACL Angels again.
+He made his professional debut in 2023 with the Rookie-Level Arizona Complex League Angels, and spent 2024 with the ACL Angels again.
 He slashed .274/.361/.355 in 41 games during 2 seasons at ACL Angels.

 In 2025, Rodriguez played full season with Single-A Inland Empire 66ers.
 He was named California League Player of the Month for April, slashing .329/.429/.579.
 In August, he was named Player of the Month again, slashing .434/.529/.646, leading the league in average, hits, total bases, on-base percentage, slugging percentage and OPS.
-He batted .286/.377/.480 with 14 home runs, and 36 stolen bases in 122 games at Single-A. After the 2025 season, he was named Angels 2025 Minor League Player Of The Year by Baseball America, and was selected as a representative from Angels for 2025 Arizona Fall League.
+He finished the season having a slash line of .281/.372/.470 with 14 home runs and 38 stolen bases.
+After the 2025 season, he was named Angels 2025 Minor League Player Of The Year by Baseball America, and played in 2025 Arizona Fall League for the Salt River Rafters.
+He was selected for Arizona Fall League Fall Stars Game, finishing with 2 hits and 2 RBIs to become the first Angels player to win game's MVP.
+In AFL, he slashed .433/.514/.650 and was named to the All-Arizona Fall League Team as an outfielder.

+Rodriguez started the 2026 season with the Double-A Rocket City Trash Pandas, skipping over High-A class.
+On August 4, 2026, he was promoted to the Triple-A Salt Lake Bees after slashing .262/.374/.417 with 12 home runs.